The Trust and Identity Document Repository is found here.

 For a document that will eventually go into the repository, it is recommended to get a document ID and format the document with the needed components during the time that you are developing the document, prior to it being finalized.
 (You will submit the document to go into the repository later when it has been finalized and approved.)

-- Contact the librarian, firstname.lastname@example.org, to get the document repository ID and Persistent URL (which is based on the DOI).
-(The document will not be placed in the repository and the Persistent URL will not be active until a later stage when the document is final and approved.)
+- Contact the librarian, email@example.com, to get the document repository ID and Persistent URL (which is based on the DOI).
+The document will not be placed in the repository and the Persistent URL will not be active until a later stage when the document is final and approved.

 - Follow the steps below to add the needed elements to the document.

-Preparing a Document to go into the Repository
+Preparing a Document for the Repository

 To prepare a document to go into the Document Repository: